Better Bow Shoelace Knot

 Keep feeding the left (yellow) lace through until a loop emerges on the right side.

 Now, simply pull the loops to tighten the knot.
-Like my Ian's Secure Shoelace Knot, the whole twisted mess of the previous drawing will rearrange itself into a neat finished knot.
+The whole twisted mess of the previous drawing will rearrange itself into a neat finished knot.

 Note that this variation only reduces the length of one end.
 If you want the knot to finish up even, you'll have to start off with the ends uneven.
 In this case, the yellow end (which begins on the right side) should start off longer than the blue end.